velipso/gvsong/README.md

 Patterns
 --------

-Patterns define the note and effect data played back per channels.
+Patterns define the note and effect data played back per channel.

 Songs have 6 monophonic channels.
 Any channel can use any instrument, and operate independently of each other, with identical features.